 The GIC provides assistance to state agency web masters to help them design, maintain and continually improve their sites.
 Contact us for more information.

-The GIC provides assistance to local governments, including designing and hosting responsive websites in a content management system (CMS).
+We provide assistance to local governments, including designing and hosting responsive websites in a content management system (CMS).
 The GIC also hosts and takes the lead in the Municipal Web Developer’s Group, which has the goal of fostering inter-governmental discussion and collaboration.

-GIC staff serve as a primary contact for Delawareans seeking information and direction to state services.
+We serve as a primary contact for Delawareans seeking information and direction to state services.
 The GIC offers online contact forms to stay in touch with the public.

-The GIC helps lead the state in connecting with Delawareans through social media by managing a number of state-level social media accounts and working closely with state agencies on their use of facebook, twitter, flickr and other modern communication tools.
+We help lead the state in connecting with Delawareans through social media by managing a number of state-level social media accounts and working closely with state agencies on their use of facebook, twitter, flickr and other modern communication tools.

-Through all of these efforts, the GIC is encouraging state agencies to publish open data sets to support applications and to help foster innovative programs by both state agencies and public and private sector actors outside of Delaware state government.
+We encourage state agencies to publish open data sets to support applications and to help foster innovative programs by both state agencies and public and private sector actors outside of Delaware state government.
 GIC has a seat on the Delaware Open Data Council, created by Executive Order 57 .